Yossi Benayoun: Liverpool

 On 6 December 2008, Benayoun scored his first goal of the 2008–09 season in Liverpool's 3–1 victory over Blackburn.

 On 25 February 2009, Benayoun scored a header from Fábio Aurélio's free-kick in the 82nd minute against Real Madrid at the Santiago Bernabéu in the UEFA Champions League Round of 16 to give Liverpool a 1–0 win.

 Again on 4 April 2009, Benayoun came on as a substitute in Liverpool's match against Fulham to score a dramatic winner in the 94th minute.
 On 21 April 2009, in a home match against Arsenal, he scored a diving header and volleyed a late equaliser in injury time to level the scores at 4–4.

 Benayoun finished his second season at Anfield in spectacular fashion; scoring a goal in each of Liverpool's last three home matches.
 In the 2008–09 season, Benayoun played in 39 matches, scoring 9 goals, including eight league goals against Wigan, Blackburn, Newcastle, Sunderland, Fulham, Tottenham Hotspur and a brace against Arsenal.
 He established a regular starting position in the Liverpool team in the second half of the season.

 On 6 July 2009, he signed a two-year contract extension tying him to the club until 2013.

 On 12 September 2009, he scored his first Premier League hat-trick for Liverpool in a 4–0 win against Burnley.
 He was the first player to score Premiership, Champions League and FA Cup hat tricks, but has since been joined by Sergio Aguero and Harry Kane.
 He scored the first goal in Liverpool's 3–0 win over West Ham.

 Benayoun's last goal for the club came in the 2009–10 UEFA Europa League semi-final against Atlético Madrid.
-Benayoun scored in extra time to give Liverpool a 2–1 aggregate lead before Diego Forlán scored to put the Spanish side through.
+Benayoun scored in extra time to give Liverpool a 2–1 aggregate lead before Diego Forlán scored to put Atleti through to the finals.